threadsjs/threads.js/README.md

 await client.users.unfollow(1)
 ```
 ### client.users.search
-Pass the query as the first parameter, and the number of objects in the response as the second parameter (by default - 30)
+Pass the query as the first parameter, and the number of objects in the response as the second parameter (by default - 30).
+The minimum is 30.
 ```js
 await client.users.search("zuck", 10)
 ```